 If you smell oil inside the car, it can often signify an oil leak.
 If you also smell gas or exhaust fumes, the vehicle may be overheating.
 Either way, you will want to schedule maintenance immediately.

 Seeing some translucent vapor training your vehicle is totally normal.
 But if the vapor changes color or starts to become a thick, dense cloud it’s time for an oil change.
 You may have an oil leak.

 6. Excessive Mileage

 If you’ve taken any long trips recently, or you’ve just done a lot of running around in the last month, you should consider getting an oil change sooner than normal.
 Every car has different requirements so you should check your owner’s handbook for specific guidelines.
 You might also consider using a high-mileage oil if you drive an older vehicle.

 At V&F, we strive to provide our customers with a well-rounded knowledge of all things automotive.
 Since 1988, our family-owned and operated service center has been providing top-quality auto repair services to Agawam, Feeding Hills, Southwick, West Springfield and the surrounding Massachusetts communities.
-If your car needs maintenance or repair, call us at (413)314-2280 or schedule an appointment online.
+Learn more about our oil change services.

 This article was originally published in May 2020.